 The full source for the example that’s supported to work is here.
 Let’s see a few ways in which the plugin could go wrong:

 The versions of the common library are checked automatically.
-In case there’s a mismatch in those considered incompatible (changes in x.0.0 or 0.x.0), this is what will show up:
+In case there’s a mismatch in those considered incompatible (changes in x.0.0 or 0.x.0), this is what will show up.
+See the full code here.

 $ make debug-versionmismatch